Sami-Wafula/alx-system_engineering-devops/README.md

-# alx-system_engineering_devops
-Repository for shell related stuff for alx course
+Not empty readme file for alx pre course